OCA/connector-interfaces/connector_salesforce/README.rst

    without depending on connector ecommerce addons
  - Fix simplesalesforce exception lookup on next release of library
  - Import Quotation must copy the address and store it in deactivate state
+ - Support the usecase of deactivating a deleted binding
  - Battle test password flow and fix it

 Credits